kushanavbhuyan/Building-Identification-for-Exp-Vul-Risk-Assessment/README.md

-# Building Elements-at-risk Identification for Exposure, Vulnerability and Hazard Risk Assessment with Open-Source Data
+# Building Elements-at-Risk Identification for Exposure, Vulnerability and Hazard Risk Assessment with Open-Source Data

 Stat-update: 0.2